Tim-U-12/bootcamp_project_one/README.md

 The top 3 potential market is California, Florida, and New York State.
 These top 3 states are occupied one-third of the total listed vehicles.
 Geographically, the states located on the western and eastern coasts will be considered the better potential markets than inland areas.
 The Pearson correlation coefficient of 0.89 between the population in 2022 and the total listed vehicles tell us the strong relationship and the states with larger population may be better potential markets but it will not be necessary to consider the population density of states.

-## Correlation between odometer (kms run) and price of the car. – Dhiraj
+## Correlation between odometer (kms run) and price of the car – Dhiraj
 Higher the Odometer reading, lower the price of the car.
 We can see that from the graph above.
 Vehicles plotted on the botom right hand corner
 These vehicles are very high on the their odometer reading and hence the price of the vehicle has depreciated.